nipafx/nipafx.dev/content/articles/2017-12-18-maven-on-java-9.md

 And that's that!
 In the future I might write a post about using Maven to build modules, but I want to get more real-life experience with that before writing about it.
-Stay tuned:
+Stay tuned.

-[feather_follow]

-Last but not least, if you liked the post, share it with your followers:
+Last but not least, if you liked the post, share it with your followers.

-[feather_share]